|Nutrition Facts (per serving)|

 Store your achiote paste in an airtight container in the refrigerator.
 Use as instructed in your recipe.

-Note: To use your homemade achiote paste as a general meat marinade, rub the mixture onto chicken, pork or fish and let it marinate for 4 to 6 hours.
+To use your homemade achiote paste, rub the mixture onto chicken, pork, or fish and let it sit for 4 to 6 hours.
 You can also dilute it with water, broth, citrus juice, Worcestershire sauce, or vinegar and use it as a marinade.
 Cook or grill as usual.
 The paste can also be added to empanada and tamale dough for color and flavor.

 - If you don't have a spice grinder, you can use an old coffee grinder.
 Make sure you don't plan on using the grinder for coffee as the seasoning flavor will be left behind.